We’re up and rolling in a new direction this week with Google My Business (GMB) and fish wheels!

 That’s right, a fish wheel!

-Stick with us and this will all start to make sense.
-More importantly, it will show why GMB makes great sense for your maid service business.
+Please stick with us, and this will all start to make sense.
+But, more importantly, it will show why GMB makes excellent sense for your maid service business.

 The maid service business is very geo-centric.
-That is, in order to be efficient and spend cleaning rather than driving, you’ll want to focus on a specific geographic area.
-And here are the two mindblowing reasons why GMB is so important:
+That is, to be efficient and spend maximum time cleaning rather than driving from job to job, you’ll want to focus on a specific geographic area.

-Over 90% of local searches feature a GMB listing.
-For example, when you search “Maid Service” + “your town” on a mobile device, you’ll see a result like this:
+Here’s the real kicker: Half of all Google searches are local, and over 90% of local searches feature a GMB listing.
+If you search “maid service” + “(your town),” you’ll almost always see a result like this:

-Similarly, when someone uses google maps to do a search for something close by, all of the results displayed below the map are for GMB sites.
+Similarly, when someone uses google maps to search for something close by, all of the results displayed below the map are for GMB sites.

-The big pieces of your Google My Business profile:
+The most critical elements of your Google My Business profile:

-Here are the elements to give primary attention to:
+Here are the features to give immediate attention to:

 Create posts on Google My Business the same way you do on your other social sites.
-Always keep in mind your customer and your promise.
-Fresh content signals active involvement to the reader.
+However, keep in mind your customer and your promise—new content signals active involvement to the reader.

 Don’t forget to upload photos.
 Google states that those who add photos get 42% more requests for directions on Google maps and 35% more clicks through to their websites.